 After completing college he was contacted by Tony, his uncle, about working for Fleming Yachts.
-In 1998 Adi moved to Taiwan and began working full time at the Tung Hwa facility.
-During the next five years, while Tony was still at the factory full time, Adi learned the art of boatbuilding first hand while applying the engineering knowledge he gained at college and during his work for the Ministry of Defense.
+In 1998 Adi moved to Taiwan and joined Tony at the Tung Hwa facility.
+During the next five years, while Tony was still at the factory full time, Adi learned the art of boatbuilding first hand while applying the engineering knowledge he gained at college and during his work for the Ministry of Defence.

 Today Adi represents the Fleming brand at Tung Hwa, ensuring that each yacht is built to the rigid specifications first outlined by Tony Fleming.
 Adi speaks fluent Mandarin as well as the local Taiwanese dialect, greatly simplifying communications between the Fleming staff and the Tung Hwa workers.

-Duncan is Tony's right hand man in the field.
 Like Tony, Duncan was trained in the aeronautical industry.
 He was employed as an avionics engineer with a commercial airline in the UK for seven years.
-He then changed tack and took up professional sailing onboard a variety of large yachts, working as engineer/captain in places as far a field as the Artic Circle, Mediterranean and the Caribbean.
+He then changed tack and took up professional sailing onboard a variety of large yachts, working as engineer/captain in places as far afield as the Arctic Circle, Mediterranean and the Caribbean.

-In 2001 Tony offered Duncan a place on the Fleming team where his extensive experience at sea would be of great value.
-Duncan is now responsible for the day-to-day operations of Fleming Yachts including service, warranty and liaison with its dealers.
-He travels regularly to the Tung Hwa factory in Taiwan as well as to boats shows and dealers worldwide.
+Duncan's extensive ocean-going experience has been of great value to the company.
+Duncan is responsible for the day-to-day operations of Fleming Yachts including service and liaison with its dealers.
+He spends much of his time in the Tung Hwa factory in Taiwan but travels extensively to boats shows and dealers worldwide.
 His personal contact with Fleming owners provides feedback to the factory where "The Ultimate Cruising Yacht" continues to evolve utilizing today's latest technology.

 Born and educated in London, Simon joined the British Army as a Seaman/Navigator, where he navigated British Army vessels up to 75 meters and taught navigation on the Ocean/Celestial level.
 Following his 20-year military service he became the principal of the largest powerboat and motor yacht training school in the UK, which was approved by the Royal Yachting Association.

-He later took on the post of after sales manager with the Fleming and Grand Banks dealer in the UK, which he held for five years before joining Fleming Yachts.
+He later took on the post of after-sales manager with the Fleming dealer in the UK, which he held for five years before joining Fleming Yachts.
 Simon is responsible for maintaining and enhancing the compliance of Fleming Yachts in meeting and exceeding the requirements of CE, ABYC and Australian Boat building requirements.
 He is also charged with producing owner's manuals, technical files and other necessary documentation required on board.

-Newest member of the Fleming team is Tsai, a Taiwanese born, American educated boat builder.
+Newest member of the Fleming team is Tsai Chan - I, a Taiwanese born, American educated boat builder.
 After working in the U.S. for five years in boat maintenance, Tsai moved back to his native Taiwan and worked for both a Taiwanese as well as a U.S. boatbuilder.
 He joined Fleming in the beginning of 2007.